ntemposd/ntemposd/README.md

 - 🔭 I’m currently working at wappier
 - 🌱 I’m currently trying to learn Python
 - 👯 I’m looking to collaborate where nonTech collaborators could contribute
-- 🤔 I’m looking for help with setting up a Hugo website
 - 💬 Ask me about Product related things
 - 📫 How to reach me: @ntemposd
 - 😄 Pronouns: /shrug